-Learn Stress Management and take a positive step towards helping yourself and others reduce their stress levels.
+Learn about Stress Management by distance learning - take a positive step towards helping yourself and others reduce their stress levels.

 Stress is a major cause of ill-health and lost productivity in the Western world.
 We all experience stress and for the most part we can usually cope with some amount of stress.
 In fact, it can be beneficial in small doses since it stimulates us.
 However, when it is intense or enduring it can deplete our energy or exhaust us.

-- This 100 hour distance has 8 lessons covering the effects of stress on the body and mind.
+- This 100 hour distance learning course has 8 lessons covering the effects of stress on the body and mind.

 - Learn about anxiety, panic attacks, and the effects of drug and alcohol use when under stress.

 - Discover the role of nutrition and personality e.g. Type A and Type B on stress levels.

 This is a useful course for anyone who wishes to improve their own stress levels or wants to help others to reduce their stress levels.